chaws/kcing/README.md

 ### Start up

 Kcing has its own docker containing based off [Sébastien Pujadas](https://hub.docker.com/r/sebp/elk) great effort to manage to get the whole-most-up-to-date ELK stack up and running.
 The only changes from the original work are kernelci documents and kibana objects that are already saved to it.
-There's about 2500 documents in the ElasticSearch shard, with boots, builds and lava documents, a good amount for you to get started.
+There's about 2500 documents in the ElasticSearch shard, with boots, builds and lava, a good amount to get started with.

 Start up ELK container by: